microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 > There are a few known issues:
 >
 > - Existing storage account and existing workspace is currently not mapped
-> - Container for storage account must be created post deployment (will be fixed shortly)
+> - Container for storage account must be created post deployment (will be fixed soon)
-> - FHIR sync agent is coming shortly
+> - FHIR sync agent is coming soon
-> - FHIR proxy is coming shortly
+> - FHIR proxy is coming soon
 >